 What's the difference between a patio and a deck?
 You’ll sometimes hear the words “patio” and “deck” interchanged, but they’re far from the same!
 One primary difference is that decks are typically elevated while patios are flush with the ground.
 In addition, decks are usually made of wood, composite, or PVC while patios are made of concrete, brick, stone, or pavers.

-Patios are simpler and less expensive to build and usually do not require you to obtain a permit or have an inspection.
-In addition, a paver patio will have a longer lifespan and require less maintenance than a wood deck.
+Building a patio is easier and less expensive when compared to a deck because it usually does not require you to obtain a permit or have an inspection.
+In addition, a DIY patio will have a longer lifespan and require less maintenance than a wood deck.

 How Much Does a DIY Patio Cost?